PlusToolkit/plustoolkit.github.io/download.md

 - PlusApp-...-**Telemed-Win32**: Package to be used for connecting to Telemed Ultrasound systems on 32/64-bit, Windows 7 and Windows 8 systems.
 Executables are 32-bit applications.
 - PlusApp-...-**BK-Win32**: Package to be used for connecting to BK Ultrasound systems on 32/64-bit, Windows 7 and Windows 8 systems.
 Requires BK OEM interface license.
 Package is available on request.
 - PlusApp-...-**StealthLink-Win32**: Package to be used for connecting to Medtronic navigation systems through StealthLink interface on 32/64-bit, Windows 7 and Windows 8 systems.
 Requires StealthLink license.
 Package is available on request.
+- PlusApp-...-**OptiTrack-Telemed-Win32**: Package to be used for connecting to Telemed Ultrasound systems and to OptiTrack using Motive 2.0 on 32/64-bit, Windows 7 and Windows 8 systems.
+Executables are 32-bit applications.
 - Mac OS X and Linux packages can be built with limited hardware device support.
 Post a message on the message board if help is needed.

 **Supported devices in latest development snapshots**